starwiz-7/Pluto-Chat/README.md

 pip install -r requirements.txt
 ```
 This command will install all the packages used to run the application.
+Change the client address in the database file to yours databse address.

 ## Using the app
 ```bash